 Viewing Behavior Reports

-Behavior reports allow you to see which of the pages on your website are getting the most clicks.
+Behavior reports allow you to see which pages on your website get the most clicks.
 You will also be able to see which specific pages are typically the first ones viewed by your visitors and which pages visitors are on before they navigate away from your website.

 This can provide you with valuable information as to how people are searching for and finding your website.
 Also, it will give you a clue as to which content on your website may be driving people away.

-Viewing conversions allows you to see which pages your visitors were on when they completed a transaction.
-This will help you see which of your pages is converting the most leads.
+Viewing conversions lets you see which pages your visitors were on when they completed a transaction.
+This will help you see which of your pages converts the most leads.
 The conversions tool will also show you the path visitors who made a purchase took to get to your website, including social media pages.

-This is especially useful when auditing your social media and digital marketing strategy and trying to find areas in which you can improve.
+This is especially useful when auditing your social media and digital marketing strategy and trying to find areas where you can improve.

 Of course, accumulating the data you get from Google Analytics is only half of the battle.
-You then have to utilize the information to improve your lead generation and marketing efforts.
-Here at HVAC Webmasters, we can help you make sense of the myriad confusing data generated by Google Analytics.
+You must then utilize the information to improve your lead generation and marketing efforts.
+Here at HVAC Webmasters, we can help you make sense of the myriad of confusing data generated by Google Analytics.

 What’s more, we can put it to good use.
 Whether you want to generate more leads, convert more customers, improve SEO or increase brand awareness for your HVAC business, we can help.
 Get in touch with our team of marketing experts today.